Cyber-Financial/XRPL-Paper-Wallet/README.md

   10. The Transfer XRP button will turn color orange and button will be disabled until a Result is received
   11. An alert will pop up telling you if the transfer was successfully submitted
   12. Transfer XRP button will turn green if success and red if failed
+  13. If the XRPL starts being bogged down with network traffic:
+    a.
+Go to xrpscan.com and get an idea of the average fee per ledger divided by number transactions
+    b.
+Increase the fee in the transfer-xrp.html tool to meet the average or maybe slightly higher so your transaction will execute

 ## XRP Transfer Tool Testnet - Testing Tool
   1. You don't need to use this, it was simple to ensure transfer-xrp.html would work correctly